-Yeshua and his disciples enjoy supper at the home of Simon (whom Yeshua healed of a skin disorder, Mark 14:3), with Lazarus and his sisters attending, John 12:2.
+Yeshua enjoys supper at the home of Simon (whom Yeshua healed of a skin disorder, Mark 14:3), with Lazarus and his sisters attending, John 12:2.

-Yeshua spends the night in Bethany, probably at the home of Simon.
+Yeshua spends the night in Bethany, perhaps at the home of Simon.

 Nisan 9 (Saturday-Saturday), John 12:9-11.